kauri-io/Content/java/generate-java-wrapper.md

     generatedPackageName = 'me.gjeanmart.tutorials.javaethereum.contracts.generated'
     generatedFilesBaseDir = "$buildDir/contracts"
 }

+solidity {
+    executable = "solc"
+}
 ```

 ### 4. Execute gradle build

-In this last step, we execute the build using `./gradlew tasks --all` and verify that our generated wrapper classes has been generated.
+In this last step, we execute the build using `./gradlew tasks --all` and verify that our generated wrapper classes have been generated.

 ![](https://imgur.com/dA0sVy1.png)